Aleksandr Bezobrazov (businessman)

-Aleksandr Mikhailovich Bezobrazov (Александр Михайлович Безобразов (1855-1931) was a Russian businessman and political adventurer who exerted a major influence on the foreign policies of the Russian Empire in the years prior to the Russo-Japanese War.
+Aleksandr Mikhailovich Bezobrazov (Александр Михайлович Безобразов (1855-1931) was a businessman and political adventurer from the Russian Empire who exerted a major influence on the foreign policies of the Russian Empire in the years prior to the Russo-Japanese War.

 Early life

 Aleksandr Mikhailovich was born into an old Russian Bezobrazov noble family, as the eldest son of Mikhail Alexandrovich Bezobrazov (1815-1879) and his wife, Countess Olga von Nostitz-Jänkendorf (1828-1894).

 Career

 He joined the Imperial Russian Army, attaining the rank of captain in the Horse Guards.
 After the assassination of Tsar Alexander II in 1881, he became a member of a secret counter-revolutionary organization known as the “Holy Militia”.

 In 1896, Bezobrazov submitted a petition to the throne, in which he predicted the inevitability of war with the Empire of Japan and urging an aggressive policy against Japan in Korea and Manchuria.
 His proposal involved the establishment of a commercial enterprise reminiscent of the British East India Company, which would provide the government with tangible financial benefits while setting the stage for the peaceful conquest of the region.
 Although the proposal met with sympathy at Court, Bezobrazov was initially thwarted by Finance Minister Sergei Witte, who suspected Bezobrazov’s political intentions.